stoyky/stoyky.github.io/content/blog/kubernetes_opencti_splunk/index.md

 ![](img/minikube_start.png)

-All your pods should be in the Running state
+All your pods should be in the Running state:

 ![](img/running_pods.png)

-### Optional: Run Kubernetes Dashboard
+### Optional: Kubernetes Dashboard
 To have a nice overview of the cluster, I like to use the Kubernetes dashboard.
 It can be installed, started and accessed as follows:

 ```bash